wertzui/RESTworld/README.md

 If you are using a `launchSettings.json`, I suggest to use this as your `"launchUrl"`.

 ## Usage as client developer
+When developing an Angular SPA, you can use the `@wertzui/ngx-restworld-client` npm package for your Angular application and the `RESTworld.Client.AspNetCore` NuGet package for hosting.

-This project does not provide a client implementation (as of now), but here are some guidelines when developing a client:
+Here are some guidelines when developing your own client:

 ### Make use of HAL
 Write your client in such a way that it will always connect to the home-endpoint (`/`) first to discover all the other endpoints.
 You can cache the routes to the controller enpoints for quite some time (maybe a day or for the duration of a session), but do not hardcode them!
 There are also a couple of libraries for different programming languages out there which support HAL.
 The specification can be found at https://stateless.group/hal_specification.html.